 Your radio may be programmed with 'lone worker' emergency features, designed for people who work alone in potentially hazardous areas.
-If you become incapacitated, the radio automatically sends an emergency call to alert other users to your situation, and then enters emergency mode.
+If you become incapacitated, the radio automatically sends a distress call to alert other users to your situation.
+The distress call can be either an emergency call or an SOS call.

-While emergency mode is active, the radio may sound a series of 'search alert' beeps at the radio's maximum volume.
+After the distress call is sent, the radio may sound a series of 'search alert' beeps at the radio's maximum volume.
 This gives searchers an audible indication of your location.
 Once activated, the search alert beeps continue until the radio is turned off and then on again.